About the Now & Up Project

 We dismiss the champions of nuance.

-This is about luxuriating in a solution focussed playground of ideas
+This is about playing in a solution focussed sandbox of ideas

 Let’s start from the ground up.